 Opening Hours: 11 am – 1 am daily

 For an “only in Greece” type cocktail, order one of the innovative beverages that are prepared with raki or tsipouro.
 If you want to indulge in a light bite or a dinner while you’re here, you can order a selection of meze favourites.
-Santorini fava bean puree, fasolakia, braised beans, and other classic dishes adorn the menu of Thea Terrace
+Santorini fava bean puree, fasolakia, braised beans, and other national dishes adorn the menu of Thea Terrace

 The Sky Lounge, Melia Hotel